 Classification

-The process of determining the appropriate data type within a feature catalogue for a particular real world feature, including consideration of data quality.Coordinate
+The process of determining the appropriate data type within a feature catalogue for a particular real world feature, including consideration of data quality.

+Composition

+Form of aggregation association with strong ownership and coincident lifetime as part of the whole.

+NOTE: Parts with non-fixed multiplicity may be created after the composite itself, but once created they live and die with it (that is, they share lifetimes).
+Such parts can also be explicitly removed before the death of the composite.
+Composition may be recursive.
+Synonym: Composite aggregation.

+Coordinate

 One of a sequence of n numbers designating the position of a point in n-dimensional space.